Zac-Digital/fh-services/README.md

 - Run the command: `dotnet ef database update --startup-project ../FamilyHubs.<PROJECT>.Api/FamilyHubs.<PROJECT>.Api.csproj` --project `FamilyHubs.<PROJECT>.Data.csproj`

 \* For the Mock HSDA API you can simply run `dotnet ef database update`

+Once the databases are all up and running, you can optionally navigate to [/test/e2e-seed-data-framework](/test/e2e-seed-data-framework/).
+You will need to make a copy of `.env.local` and name it `.env`, and then fill out the connection strings as per your environment, as well as fill out the two local encryption keys that were generated from the IdAM Maintenance UI.
+Once done, run the seeding script with `npm run setup:dev`.

 #### Running